IBM/IBM-QRadar-Universal-Cloud-REST-API/Community Developed/Cyble IOC/README.md

 9. To fix any errors, click 'Configure Protocol Parameters'.
 Configure the parameters and click Test Protocol Parameters.
 10. Click 'Finish'
 11. Navigate to the 'Admin' tab.
 From the top bar choose 'Deploy Changes'

+## Installing the Cyble IOC DSM Parser (optional)

+By default the log source uses the **Universal DSM**, so incoming IOC events are stored with their raw JSON payload but are not normalized into QRadar fields.
+To have the IOC events parsed and mapped into proper QRadar properties, install the Cyble IOC DSM parser:

+1. **Request the DSM export** — the parser is distributed as a DSM export archive (e.g. `Cyble-IOC-DSM-Export.zip`).
+Contact your **Customer Success Manager (Cyble)** to obtain the latest zip.
+2. In your QRadar instance, navigate to **Admin Panel > Extensions Management > Add**, select the downloaded zip, and install it.
+   - Alternatively, import it from the **DSM Editor** (Admin > DSM Editor > import), if provided in that format.
+3. Edit the **Cyble IOC** log source and set its **Log Source Type** to the **Cyble IOC DSM** provided by the parser (instead of Universal DSM).
+4. Navigate to the 'Admin' tab and choose **Deploy Changes**.

+> Note: QRadar parses events at ingest time.
+Installing or updating the DSM only affects **new** events received after it is deployed; events already ingested under the Universal DSM are not retroactively re-parsed.